prjones/MIS407-Team-1/Tasks.md

 ## Scooter Usage
 ### _Troy_
 >* Tracking scooters, reserving, unlocking, transportation of them.
 Charging and fees
 >* You will need to build the database(s) required to track the current location, battery, reservation status and ID number of the scooters at their stations.
-You can either do this in a SQL database or a .csv --- (partially done)
+You can either do this in a SQL database or a .csv --- (Mostly done, the Scooters.csv file gets location and battery charge updated with the writeScooterHistory.py file.
+Now we just need to work on getting the input from what the user wants. )
 >* Requirements:
 >   * Get username (work with Charlie)
 >   * If Ride Now:
 >       * Get closest station (eventually we'll work with GPS, for now just manually ask them what station they are at)
->       * Check if station has an available scooter (not reserved, at that station, and battery above certain threshold such as 33%)
+>       * Check if station has an available scooter (not reserved, at that station, and battery above certain threshold such as 33%) and select a random scooter and save the scooter ID
 >       * Ask where they want to go
->       * Move the scooter to the new station
+>       * Move the scooter to the new station --- done
->       * Mark down battery percentage (you can come up with your own formula for it)
+>       * Mark down battery percentage (you can come up with your own formula for it) --- done, just need to make an advanced battery usage formula
 >   * If Reservation:
 >       * Ask the time they want to reserve
 >       * Ask where they want to reserve
 >       * Verify if there will be a scooter at that location at that time (almost always will be, unless every single scooter is reserved at that time)
 >       * Mark for a scooter to be reserved at that station until 10 minutes after their intended pickup time
 >       * Notify user that a scooter will be available at that time and they have until x to pick it up (x being 10 minutes after their time)
 >   * After all transactions are done, update all three History Databases (Scooter, Station(s) and User).
-Work with Bailey, Joseph and Peter on this.
+Work with Bailey, Joseph and Peter on this. --- Scooter History Database is done